ValenYamamoto/ValenYamamoto/README.md

 ### Hi there 👋
+My name is Valen Yamamoto.
+I am currently a second year Computer Science and Engineering major at University of California, Irvine, expecting to graduate in 2023.
 <!--
 **ValenYamamoto/ValenYamamoto** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.